Sidon/desafio-mapes/README.rst

     ]

-Listar somente as consultas do médio cujo código é 124
+Listar somente as consultas do médico cujo código é 124
 ======================================================
 ::